 Curly girls everywhere understand any natural hair journey is reliant upon finding the right hair care routine.
 Properly moisturizing kinky and curly hair will make wash day a breeze, while forgetting to apply leave-in conditioner leave you feeling like you're detangling dreads with a toothpick.
 Full transparency: I’ll admit I’ve been in both scenarios.
 And while the latter has given me Michelle Obama-worthy biceps, the former option is a lot better for my sanity.

 Natural hair is all about putting in the effort and seeing direct results.
 Finding a routine that works for your hair has everything to do with incorporating moisture, smart styling, and regular trims.
 But what happens when your fool-proof hair routine (that took over a year and countless products to perfect) begins to fail?
-Well, that’s exactly what happened to me when the COVID-19 pandemic began in early March, leaving me at home around the clock.
+Well, that’s exactly what happened to me when lockdown began in early March, leaving me at home around the clock.

 What I initially thought would be a time for my hair to flourish, turned into a hot, tangled mess.
 The balance I worked so hard to find in my natural hair routine seemed to be slipping from my fingers as I had more fairy-knots than ever before, began losing more hair while detangling, and my once-moisturized hair felt dry to the touch—even if I had applied products a few hours prior.
 These were all huge warning signs that something needed to change if I wanted to maintain my growth from the past few years.

-The pandemic helped me realize that just as our hair routine differs with changing seasons, it should also be updated for a major change in lifestyle.
+The last year helped me realize that just as our hair routine differs with changing seasons, it should also be updated for a major change in lifestyle.
 Luckily, a few simple tweaks to my hair routine helped me get back on track for my waist-length journey.

 Perfect the Wash